Maria Sirén receives the Young Golden Award of Costume Design

 In her work, Sirén used thermochromic colors changing their color with temperature.
 As a result, movement causes changes in the pattern of costumes, as the performer’s body warms up.
 Bagpipes were also having a significant role in the visual look.
 They inspired Sirén to design a costume including a bagpipe that changed the dancer into a moose of a national fairy tale (Hiiden hirvi).

 The winning work was Maria Sirén's MA costume design for the Department of Film, Television and Scenography.
 Sirén graduated from Aalto University last summer.
-Sirén is also a designer and she has worked as a costume designer with dance and theater.
+Sirén is also a designer and she has worked as a costume designer with dance and theatre.

 For more information: